 What is cosmetic dentistry?

 Dentistry is no longer just a case of filling and extracting teeth.
 Nowadays, many people turn to dentistry as a way of improving their appearance and smile, much as they would use cosmetic surgery or even a new hairstyle.
 Cosmetic treatments include veneers, crowns, bridges and tooth-coloured fillings.
+We also offer all kinds of braces including Invisalign.

 Can I replace my silver fillings with white ones?